Holomorphic parabolic geometries on smooth projective varieties: Conclusion

 \section{Conclusion}

-Our main result is that any smooth projective variety admitting a holomorphic parabolic geometry, modulo dropping, is a torus with translation invariant geometry (classified!), an ample smooth projective variety with cominiscule geometry (classified!), or (after perhaps replacing by a finite covering space) an abelian group scheme over an ample smooth projective variety.
-This last possibility resists classification.
+Our main result is that any smooth projective variety admitting a holomorphic parabolic geometry, modulo dropping, is a torus with translation invariant geometry (classified!), an ample smooth projective variety with cominuscule geometry (classified!), or (after perhaps replacing by a finite covering space) an abelian group scheme over an ample smooth projective variety.
+This last possibility remains mysterious.
 Worse: we only know how to construct examples of holomorphic parabolic geometries on certain very special abelian group schemes, and the only holomorphic parabolic geometries we can construct on any abelian group scheme at the moment are projective connections \cite{Jahnke/Radloff:2015}.
+The base of any abelian group scheme is mapped to the moduli space of abelian varieties by taking the fiber as variety.
+So our main result builds a bridge between Cartan geometries and moduli spaces of abelian varieties.